jayakumarravi1991/react-practice-project-2025/vite-project/README.md

 export default MyInput;
 ```
+It’s best to use useImperativeHandle sparingly, only when you need fine-grained control over ref behavior, as it can lead to less predictable code.
+For most scenarios, directly passing ref to access DOM elements or child components is sufficient.

+When Working with forwardRef: Since useImperativeHandle works hand in hand with forwardRef, it’s primarily used in scenarios involving forwarded refs.

+Enhancing Performance: Instead of exposing the entire child component or DOM element, you expose only specific methods or properties.
+This minimizes unintended access to the child’s internal details.

 ## createPortal feature of ReactDOM
 **createPortal** lets you render some children into a different part of the DOM.